o0olele/gym-ball/README.md

 - The aim is to maximum the red ball's score, and game is over if red ball be eaten.

 ![ball](./img/ball.webp)

+## Usage

+- Download the code.
+- Change the dir name to gym-ball.
+- Install by `pip install -e gym-ball`.